 The Indian Shell Ring in the Forest Preserve was built at the time of the Great Pyramids of Egypt---4,000 years ago.

-This ring of shells, piled several feet above the ground, were used by Indians as a refuse heap.
-Refuse would be placed outside in the ring of nearby huts, which were made out of branches and palm fronds.
-The interior of the Shell Ring was kept clear and used as a common area.
-This Indian Shell Ring is truly unique in that it is still undamaged.
-It is one of only 20 Shell Rings still in existence.
+This ring of shells, piled several feet above the ground, was built by native Americans almost 4,000 years ago.
+This Sea Pines Shell Ring is truly unique in that it is still largely undamaged.
+It is one of only 50 Shell Rings known to exist.
 It is listed on the National Register of Historic Places and is protected by law.
 The other rings- including two on Hilton Head- were broken up when the shells were removed and used in the form of tabby for roads and buildings.
 Some of the Indian Shell Rings were originally 10 feet high and 30 feet wide at the base.
 This one located in Sea Pines is 150 feet in diameter.
+Archaeologists are unsure about why rings were built, although many see them as early villages, meeting points, ritual centers, or a combination of functions.

 Where is the Indian Shell Ring?